bsrstone/BIOL-3295/Labs/Lab 8/Lab 8 Instructions.md

 3. The approach you read about about in 1. will only work for binary images.
 Select `Image > Type > 8bit`.
 4. Adjust the threshold using `Image > Adjust > Threshold` as described in 1.
 (You do not need to adjust the Color Threshold as your image is now black and white).
 5. Now read the section _Analyze Particles_.
 Select Choose `Analyze > Analyze Particles...` In the `Show:` menu choose the `Outlines` option from the drop down menu.
 Change `Size (pixel^2)` to `200-Infinity`.
-6. Save the image showing the duck outlines so that you can hand it in for your lab write up.
+6. Save the image showing the black duck outlines with the red numbers so that you can hand it in for your lab write up.
+7.